Paul Klee: Contemporary view

 "Klee's act is very prestigious.
 In a minimum of one line he can reveal his wisdom.
 He is everything; profound, gentle and many more of the good things, and this because: he is innovative", wrote Oskar Schlemmer, Klee's future artist colleague at the Bauhaus, in his September 1916 diary.

 Novelist and Klee's friend Wilhelm Hausenstein wrote in his work Über Expressionismus in der Malerei (On Expressionism in Painting), "Maybe Klee's attitude is in general understandable for musical people—how Klee is one of the most delightsome violinist playing Bach and Händel, who ever walked on earth. […] For Klee, the German classic painter of the Cubism, the world music became his companion, possibly even a part of his art; the composition, written in notes, seems to be not dissimilar."

 When Klee visited the Paris surrealism exhibition in 1925, Max Ernst was impressed by his work.
 His partially morbid motifs appealed to the surrealists.
 André Breton helped to develop the surrealism and renamed Klee's 1912 painting Zimmerperspektive mit Einwohnern (Room Perspective with People) to chambre spirit in a catalogue.
-Critic René Crevel called the artist a "dreamer" who "releases a swarm of small lyrical louses from mysterious abysses."
+Critic René Crevel called the artist a "dreamer" who "releases a swarm of small lyrical lice from mysterious abysses."
 Paul Klee's confidante Will Grohmann argued in the Cahiers d'art that he "stands definitely well solid on his feet.
 He is by no means a dreamer; he is a modern person, who teaches as a professor at the Bauhaus."
 Whereupon Breton, as Joan Miró remembers, was critical of Klee: "Masson and I have both discovered Paul Klee.
 Paul Éluard and Crevel are also interested in Klee, and they have even visited him.
 But Breton despises him."